siddhivinayak-sk/mutual-ssl-server-client/mutual-ssl-server/README.md

 # Server - with SSL implementation

 ## Description
-This spring based java project has been written to create a sever applicaiton backed by tomcat container to expose some resource end points which will be consumed by REST client to demostrate the SSL implementaiton with server applications.
+This spring based Java project has been written to create a sever application backed by tomcat container to expose some resource end points which will be consumed by REST client to demonstrate the SSL implementation with server applications.

 The code has been written in a way that it can be enabled/disabled with configuration only to test each scenario of SSL implementation.

 There are three different implementations of TLS at server:

-1. No SSL/HTTP - This is basic implemenation of HTTP protocol where there is no TLS implementation from either side (server/client).
+1. No SSL/HTTP - This is basic implementation of HTTP protocol where there is no TLS implementation from either side (server/client).

    Disable below configuration by setting security.require-ssl: false, set server.port to 80 and commenting other properties listed here: